mne-tools/mne-python/doc/glossary.rst

         it is a one-dimensional time series capturing the spatial variability of the signal across sensor locations.

+    HED
+    hierarchical event descriptors
+        Hierarchical event descriptors (abbr. ``HED``) are tags that can be used to describe many different types of EEG experiment events (for example, stimulus/circle/red/left and stimulus/square/blue/left).
+        These are organized hierarchically such that the first labels are fixed and corresponding descriptors can be extended to describe any event with any level of detail.
+HED tags make it easy to search through and analyze variations of events of the same type.

     HPI
     cHPI
     head position indicator